 - Right to remain silent and don’t give an answer to every question put before him by the police

-Whether Bail Application Can Be Lodged During Remand?
+Whether Bail Application can be Lodged during Physical Remand?

-Can you get bail on remand?
-The answer is in YES.
+Yes, you can get a bail of the accused held in remand.
 When police produce the accused before the magistrate for physical remand the accused can forward bail application.
-The magistrate can ask the accused counsel to argument on the bail application.
-After hearing arguments the magistrate can order the release of the accused.

 On the other hand, if the magistrate grants remand of the accused, it means the bail application is dismissed.

 During physically remand another bail application is not allowed unless the physical remand is expired and the custody of the accused is transferred to the court.
-After the expiry of remand, another bail application can be filed.
+Or after the expiry of remand, another bail application can be filed.

-These are the guidelines that are laid down in Rules and Orders of the High Court.
+These are the golden guidelines that were laid down in Rules and Orders of the High Court.
 These are as under:

-Discharge the accused at once on the ground that there is no cause shown for further detention.
-Or
+- Discharge the accused at once on the ground that there is no cause shown for further detention.

 - Proceed at once and try the case himself.

 - Physical remand can only be given when the presence of the accused is absolutely necessary for the completion of the inquiry.